PrAsAnNaRePo/extraction_mapping/README.md

      - Click a box to select it
      - Selected boxes are highlighted in green

+   - **Annotate Content**:
+     - Create text, table, and diagram annotations
+     - Auto-detect tables with AI processing
+     - Resize and position annotations as needed
+     - Process annotations to extract detailed information

-   - **View Extracted Text**:
+   - **View Extracted Content**:
-     - Text sidebar shows page-specific results
-     - Each text entry displays:
-       - Extracted text content
+     - **Text**: View extracted text with confidence scores
-       - Confidence score
-       - Coordinates
+     - **Tables**: View structured tables with titles and descriptions
+     - **Diagrams**: View diagram annotations with metadata
-     - Click text to highlight corresponding box
+     - Click content to highlight corresponding annotations
-     - Auto-scroll to selected text
+     - Auto-scroll to selected items

 5. **Navigation and Tools**
    - Switch between pages using tabs